 Not a very nice proposition, I guess.
 But that’s how it looks.

-This whole thing has me thinking about how pathetic addiction is.
+This whole thing has me thinking about how sad addiction is.
 It’s not cool at all.
 Addiction makes you into a compulsive robot.
 It makes you a slave.
-After so many years of praising me as someone special to her, I don’t think Vicky could have cut it all off for one afternoon of discomfort without feeling bad about herself.
-If she liked me half as much as she said she did, then she didn’t just betray me; she betrayed herself.
+After so many years of praising me as someone special to her, I don’t believe Vicky could have cut it all off for one afternoon of discomfort without feeling bad about herself.
+If she liked me half as much as she said she did, then she didn’t just betray me.
+She betrayed herself.
 Still, in the final tally, it’s up to her.
 Of all the abuse we may suffer in this life, I think the worst is the violence we do to our own fragile hearts.